suguruwataru/alpha-gamma/README.md

 and many other colorspaces.

 [^porter-duff]: See https://www.w3.org/TR/compositing-1/#advancedcompositing

-[^not-alpha]: So no, `alpha` is NOT
-- some data attached to colors without any inherent meanings.
-- a presentation of opacity/transparency.
+[^not-alpha]: So no, `alpha` is NOT 1. some data attached to colors without any inherent meanings.
+2. A presentation of opacity/transparency.
 Well maybe, but please also give the physical model of transparency that it matches if you suggest so.
-- how much each color contributes to the final color.
+3. how much each color contributes to the final color.
 Well it is, but does this description give any useful information at all?

 [^no-non-linear-alpha]: And no, even if both color data are from the same colorspace, as long as it's not a linear RGB colorspace, alpha blending them is